ulfur/django-thjodskra/README.md

 ###Usage:
 thjodskra.models.Person corresponds to rows in the national registry.

+python manage.py import_entities
+This should only be used for the initial import of registry data, i.e. when you have an empty DB and a big text file containing the complete registry.

 python manage.py fetch_update
 Fetches update file via FTP, this file can then be used with update_people